aliasaswad/CarND-Advanced-Lane-Lines-P2/writeup_template.md

 ----
 **Calculate the absolute threshold value for x and y**

-Calculate the derivative in the xx and yy direction (the 1, 0 at the end denotes xx direction) and (the 0, 1 at the end denotes yy direction):
+Calculate the derivative in the xx and yy direction (the 1, 0 at the end denotes xx direction) and (the 0, 1 at the end denotes yy direction).

+Pass in img and set the parameter orient as 'x' or 'y' to take either the xx or yy gradient.
+Set thresh_min, and thresh_max to specify the range to select for binary output.
+We can use exclusive (<, >) or inclusive (<=, >=) thresholding.
 ```python
 # Apply x or y gradient with the OpenCV Sobel() function
     # and take the absolute value